Chime (company): History

-Chime was founded by Chris Britt (CEO) and Ryan King (CTO) in 2012 in San Francisco, California as an alternative to traditional banking to serve less affluent communities and people living paycheck to paycheck.
+Chime was founded by Chris Britt and Ryan King in 2012 in San Francisco, California, as an alternative to traditional banking to serve less affluent communities and people living paycheck to paycheck.
 The company launched on April 15, 2014, on the Dr. Phil Show.
-As of 2021, Chime has raised $2.3 billion in private funding.
-In 2022, Chime was named as one of Fortune's Best Places to Work.

-On October 16, 2019, Chime experienced a service outage leaving users without access to their deposits.
-The issue was resolved the next day.
+One of Chime's early growth drivers was its introduction of early paycheck access, which advanced funds to customers based on ACH payment notifications rather than waiting for official settlement.

 In January 2020, Chime announced a partnership with the Dallas Mavericks as their jersey sponsor as a part of a multi-year deal.
 Chime had 8 million account holders in February 2020.

 In April 2020, in response to the financial strain of the COVID-19 pandemic, Chime announced a pilot program to provide users who e-filed tax returns with the IRS a $1,200 advance on the Economic Stimulus Payment via SpotMe, Chime's fee-free overdraft product.
-Chime later announced the successful processing of over $375 million in stimulus payments one week ahead of the scheduled government disbursement date.
+Chime later announced the successful processing of over $375 million in stimulus payments one week before the scheduled government disbursement date.

+In August 2021, Chime Financial raised $750 million in a series G funding round, led by investor Sequoia Capital Global Equities, giving the company a valuation of about $25 billion.

 In September 2021, Chime leased 192,000 square feet of office space across six floors in a San Francisco building owned by Hines.

+In 2022, Chime was named one of Fortune's Best Places to Work.
 According to a report by Forbes, Chime had planned to hold an initial public offering (IPO) in March 2022.
 The company delayed its IPO, however, in February 2022.
 Chime laid off 160 positions, equalling 12% of its workforce, in November 2022.

+Chime's revenue in 2023 was approximately $1.3 billion.
+The company's customers were largely made up of young Americans with incomes ranging from $35,000 to $65,000 annually.

-As of May 2024, the company, which operated under a hybrid work model, reported having 1,300 employees and 7 million customers.
+By May 2024, the company, which operated under a hybrid work model, reported having 1,300 employees and 7 million customers.
 At the time, it was processing $8 billion worth of transactions monthly.
-Chime's revenue in 2023 was approximately $1.3 billion.
-The company's customers are largely made up of young Americans with incomes ranging from $35,000 to $65,000 annually.

-In August 2021, Chime Financial raised $750 million in a series G funding round, led by investor Sequoia Capital Global Equities, giving the company a valuation of about $25 billion.

-In 2024, Chime was named to the CNBC Disruptor 50 list and had approximately 22 million customers.
+Chime was also named to the 2024 CNBC Disruptor 50 list.

-Chime issued publicly traded stock on the Nasdaq exchange under the ticker symbol “CHYM” in June, 2025.
-Chime went public on June 12 after raising $864 million in its IPO, valuing the company at $11.6 billion.
+Chime issued publicly traded stock on the Nasdaq exchange under the ticker symbol “CHYM” in June 2025.
+Chime went public on June 12 after raising $864 million in its IPO, valuing the company at $18.4 billion.

-In September 2025, the company introduced the Chime Card, a no-annual-fee secured credit card with 1.5% cash back in rotating categories.